-Umbilical Cord Blood Harvesting and Storage for Future Use (for New Jersey Only) UnitedHealthcare Community Plan Medical Policy Page 2 of 4 Effective 08/01/2024
+Umbilical Cord Blood Harvesting and Storage for Future Use (for Kansas Only) Page 2 of 4

+UnitedHealthcare Community Plan Medical Policy Effective 06/01/2025

 Proprietary Information of UnitedHealthcare.
-Copyright 2024 United HealthCare Services, Inc.
+Copyright 2025 United HealthCare Services, Inc.

-- Public banking of cord blood is encouraged where possible - Storage of cord blood for personal use is not recommended - Collecting and storing cord blood for a family member is recommended when there is a sibling with a disease that may be successfully treated with an allogeneic transplant - Family member banking on behalf of a parent with a disease that may be successfully treated with an allogeneic transplant is only recommended when there are shared human leukocyte antigen (HLA)-antigens between the parents (Ballen et al, 2008)
+- Collecting and storing cord blood for a family member is recommended when there is a sibling with a disease that may be successfully treated with an allogeneic transplant. - Family member banking on behalf of a parent with a disease that may be successfully treated with an allogeneic transplant is only recommended when there are shared human leukocyte antigen (HLA)-antigens between the parents (Ballen et al., 2008).